Andy Billig: Awards

 Billig has been recognized repeatedly for his leadership with the Spokane Indians, being voted Northwest League Executive of the Year in both 1994 and 2004.
 He was also nominated for the Larry MacPhail Award for promotional excellence several times and won the Joe Martin Award for Service to Baseball and the Community in 2007.

+Sustainabile Aviation Fuel

+Billig has been a leader in the field of Sustainable Aviation Fuels (SAF).
+In the Senate, he prime-sponsored multiple bills on SAF and was the founding chair of the Washington State Alternative Jet Fuels Workgroup, a position he held for 12 years.
+He continues to work on advancing SAF production and use as a Senior Advisor for SkyNRG and as a featured speaker at SAF meetings and conferences.